Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

-Note that the contributions from Eq.~\ref{curr2} proportional to the odd component of the generation rate, $\sigma_{o,j}$, (embedded in $A_j$), and all the information related to eventual inversion asymmetries and polarity would have been overlooked by just analyzing the fundamental mode, $m=1$.
-Thus, in order to obtain a full picture of all contributing elements to the transport response, the impedance analysis must look beyond $m=1$.
+Note that the contributions from Eq.~\ref{curr2} proportional to the odd component of the generation rate, $\sigma_{o}$, (embedded in $A$), and all the information related to eventual inversion asymmetries and polarity would have been overlooked by just analyzing the fundamental mode, $m=1$.
 The effects of adding independent channels has been illustrated in Figures~\ref{Figure6} (a) and (b) for $m=2$.
-Again, a step-like behavior appears as the frequency is spanned across the marks, $\omega \tau_j=1$, for $j=1,2$ for charging mechanisms with the same $\sigma_o$ character, corresponding to the example in panel (a).
+Again, a step-like behavior appears as the frequency is spanned across the marks, $\omega \tau_j=1$, for $j=1,2$ for charging mechanisms with the same $\sigma_o$ character, corresponding to the example in panel (a) that matches the experimental trend in Figures~\ref{Figure3} (e) and (f).
 Yet, changes in sign in panel (b) occur for alternating $\sigma_{o,j}$ sign during the sequential tuning of charging mechanisms with frequency.
 The resistive and reactive part of the impedance can be either positive or negative according to the nature of $\sigma_{o,j}$.
 For all the above cases the admittance for coexisting channels still collapses as $\omega \rightarrow \infty$.
-The spectra for a single channel and $m=2$ can be found in the Supplementary Material.
 In this approximation, according to Eqs.~\ref{adm1} and \ref{adm3}, the information contained in the impedance of the mode $m=3$ could appear redundant to the one for $m=1$.
-However, one must point that while the fundamental mode, $m=1$, contains the interference of both $G_0$ and $C\neq 0$, the third order mode is fully independent on them, holding just the microscopic information enclosed within $S$, and this can be useful if discernible.
-The corresponding impedance maps for $m=3$ have been condensed in the Supplementary Material.
+However, one must point that while the fundamental mode, $m=1$, contains the interference of both $G_0$ and $C\neq 0$, the third order mode is fully independent on them, holding just the microscopic information enclosed within $S$.
+Yet, the susceptibility to errors inherent in the weak third-order mode turns this task challenging.

+Note that throughout the text, we have used the term \textit{apparent circuits} rather than the more common \textit{equivalent circuits}.
+This distinction is important because, as shown in Figures~\ref{Figure2new} (a-c), it is not possible to fully capture the electrical response of devices with inherent memory using equivalent circuit projections based solely on the fundamental mode.
+An example of a circuit that can simultaneously account for both the memory response and impedance maps, as outlined by our model, is provided in the Supplementary Material.